craig2013/jquery_img_carousel/README.md

-jQuery image carousel - Version 1
+jQuery image carousel

+Version 1.01
+  - Written using the basic jQuery plugin boilerplate.

+Version 1.00
-Written using HTML5, CSS, jQuery, jQuery UI, and the widget factory approach for plugins.
+ - Written using jQuery, jQuery UI and the widget factory pattern.